- What is Digital Risk Management?

 Risk is a product of probability X impact, i.e., P X I

 Like late delivery of material at the site

 Risk must be defined by using Risk meta language, i.e., Cause – Risk – Impact

 Because of many concurrent projects in an area (cause), Skilled worker might not be available (Risk) leading to schedule delays, cost impact, and poor quality (effect or impact)

 Risk identification in the early stage of project is important.
 It is very important to link only relevant risks to project schedule and cost.
 A list of five (5) identified risks are:

 In quantitative analysis, the impact is a calculated value based on how it effects different project parameters such as schedule, finish time, cost etc. and is not equal to the input impacts.
 The underlying methodology used for calculating both impact and scores is based on sensitivity analysis using Spearman Rank Order correlation coefficients.
 When scores or impacts are below 1%, they are often rounded down to 0.
 In practical terms, it means that the three risks have only an extremely small impact on your project schedule .

 Monte Carlo simulation helps to specify schedule and cost contingencies.
 Percentage (%) allocation of cost contingency is varied industry to industry.
 Rule of thumb is 10%.
 However, between 10 % to 20% is usually considered.
 50% chance is taking as an actual schedule completion date.
 80% is taking as contingency reserves.
 80% to 100% is taken as management reserves.

 It is important that specify mitigation actions and try to avoid risk or mitigate the risk by making changes in schedule, cost and other estimates.

-Schedule and cost baselines can not be defined without risk management in particular.
+Schedule and cost baselines should not be defined without risk analysis.